 # of days in enrollment period (excluding breaks of 5 days or more)

 Step #2: (If student completes less than 60% of the semester/session):

 % of funds to be returned.

-Copies of Return of Title IV Funds worksheets are available in the Office of Student Affairs.
+Copies of Return of Title IV Funds worksheets are available in the Office of Admissions and Financial Aid.

 If the student receives less federal student aid than the amount earned, the school must offer a disbursement of the earned aid that was not received.
 This is called a post-withdrawal disbursement.
 A post- withdrawal disbursement must be made within 180 days of the date that the student withdrew.
 The amount of a post-withdrawal disbursement is determined by following the requirements for calculating earned Title IV aid.

 A post-withdrawal disbursement will be made from available grant funds before available loan funds.
 Available grant or loan funds refers to Title IV program assistance that could have been disbursed to the student but was not disbursed as of the date that the student withdrew.